lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/05-Push-on-Github-Pages/README.md

 git commit -m "my profile page"
 ```

 Then we will use the GitHub CLI (Command line interface) to create the associated GitHub repo.
-The GitHub CLI allows you to interact with GitHub through your terminal.
-For now we will be creating public repositories, but you can find more options [on the official documentation](https://cli.github.com/manual/).
+The GitHub CLI allows you to interact with GitHub through your terminal:

 ```bash
 gh repo create # this launches an interactive mode to create the GitHub repo